EMI License in Lithuania

 • The requirements for the fitness and propriety of shareholders or holders of voting rights

-• Documents confirming the legal status of an applicant (e.g., articles of association)
+• Documents confirming the legal status of the applicant (for example, articles of association)

 • A document confirming the right of a representative to represent the applicant